10 Simple Ways to Prevent House Fires

 If the thought of losing your home to a fire is keeping you up at night, you’ll be happy to know that there are a ton of proactive steps you can take to protect your home and prevent house fires before they start!

-As National Fire Prevention Week approaches, we’ve rounded up 10 simple ways that you and your family can prevent house fires.
+As National Fire Prevention Week approaches, we’ve rounded up 10 simple ways that you and your family can do to help prevent house fires.

 Take some time to review these fire prevention basics with your family to ensure that everyone in your home knows how to prevent a fire from breaking out.

-Prevent House Fires #1: Test Your Smoke Detectors Regularly
+Prevent House Fires #1: Test Your Smoke Alarms Regularly

-One of the best and easiest ways to prevent house fires is by installing smoke detectors and keeping them in good working order.
+One of the best and easiest ways to prevent house fires is by installing smoke alarms and keeping them in good working order.

-For this, the U.S. Fire Administration recommends testing your smoke detectors once a month, changing the batteries twice a year, and replacing the alarm itself every 10 years.
+For this, the U.S. Fire Administration recommends testing your smoke alarm once a month, changing the batteries twice a year, and replacing the alarm itself every 10 years.

-Never tested a smoke detector before?
+Never tested a smoke alarm before?
 It’s really easy to do!

-Most smoke detectors have a light that indicates the unit is receiving power.
+Most smoke alarms have a light that indicates the unit is receiving power.
 However, you can (and should) still use the test button to ensure that the alarm will sound properly.

-Press and hold the test button on the smoke detector.
+Press and hold the test button on the smoke alarm.
 It might take a few seconds, but a loud, ear-piercing alarm should sound.

-If the sound is weak or nonexistent, you may need to replace the batteries or smoke detector itself.
+If the sound is weak or nonexistent, you may need to replace the batteries or smoke alarm itself.

-But what if you’re at work or on vacation when your smoke detector goes off?
+But what if you’re at work or on vacation when your smoke alarm goes off?

-If you’re looking for that extra bit of peace of mind, you should also consider placing a Notion Sensor by your smoke detectors so you can know when they’re going off even while you’re away.
+If you’re looking for that extra bit of peace of mind, you should also consider placing a Notion Sensor by your smoke alarm so even while you're away, you'll know if your smoke alarm is sounding.

-As soon as our wireless sensors detect your smoke detector going off, you’ll get an alert sent to your smartphone so you can take action.
+As soon as our wireless sensor hears when your smoke alarm going off, you’ll get an alert sent to your smartphone so you can take action.

 Prevent House Fires #2: Frequently Inspect Your Heating Equipment